 Virtualization increases flexibility, agility, scalability, and performance both on-premises and in the cloud.
 Implementing virtualization at every level of enterprise makes IT operations more efficient and facilitates stronger cloud expansions.

 Gartner projects that, by 2025, 51% of IT spending in a number of categories will shift from traditional solutions to the public cloud.
-This transition in a majority of IT enterprises indicates that many many organizations are looking to reduce on-premises hardware burden and to improve cost efficiency by turning to virtualization and the cloud.
+This transition in a majority of IT enterprises indicates that many organizations are looking to reduce on-premises hardware burden and to improve cost efficiency by turning to virtualization and the cloud.

 While the benefits of virtualization include reducing hardware burden, facilitating effective DR, and providing a smooth path to the cloud, it is not a given that all virtualization solutions will deliver on those benefits to the fullest.
 IT leaders need an excellent cloud platform that empowers the enterprise to capitalize on the maximum potential of virtualization.

-The Nutanix Cloud Platform (NCP) provides a turnkey private cloud solution that includes Nutanix AHV as a modern and secure virtualization solution for enterprises at any scale.
+Nutanix Cloud Platform (NCP) provides a turnkey private cloud solution that includes Nutanix AHV as a modern and secure virtualization solution for enterprises at any scale.
 With a hypervisor that facilitates ease of management and low operational costs, companies can effectively utilize the full power of virtualization while meeting their service level agreements without hassle.

 The AHV hypervisor also accommodates the hybrid multicloud design.
 This means that, as a matter of course, the hypervisor comes fully equipped to competently handle virtualization in the on-premises, public cloud, and multicloud settings.